 You’re not alone.
-These are two highly popular commercial-grade treadmills that give you a completely immersive, workout experience from your home.
+These are two premium treadmills that give you a completely immersive, workout experience from your home.

 They both have a large, full-color, 32-inch, touch-screen console where you can stream workout classes to your treadmill every day.

 Basically they make treadmill training, walking or running a LOT of fun.

 And which is best for you?

 In this post, we’ll cover the main differences between the Nordictrack X32i vs Peloton treadmill.
 So you can choose the best fit for you:

 Although neither model is exactly cheap, as of this writing, the Nordictrack X32i has the edge.
 You can get it for around $3999 with Free Shipping here.